conery/dexter/docs/deb.md

-# Double Entry Bookkeeping
+# Double-Entry Bookkeeping

-There are plenty of good descriptions of double entry bookkeeping at other sites, including [GnuCash](https://gnucash.org/viewdoc.phtml?rev=5&lang=C&doc=guide), [Beancount](https://beancount.github.io/docs/the_double_entry_counting_method.html), and  [Accounting for Computer Scientists](https://martin.kleppmann.com/2011/03/07/accounting-for-computer-scientists.html).
+There are plenty of good descriptions of double-entry bookkeeping at other sites, including [GnuCash](https://gnucash.org/viewdoc.phtml?rev=5&lang=C&doc=guide), [Beancount](https://beancount.github.io/docs/the_double_entry_counting_method.html), and  [Accounting for Computer Scientists](https://martin.kleppmann.com/2011/03/07/accounting-for-computer-scientists.html).
-This section is a quick overview of the basic ideas in order to describe the philosophy behind Dexter.
+This section is a quick overview of the basic ideas necessary to describe the philosophy behind Dexter.

 ## Accounts